-Luas tostring function (and string.format may return values in scientific notation, thereby confusing the T_EX end of things when it is used as the right-hand side of an assignment to a \dim or \subset
+Luas tostring function (and string.format may return values in scientific notation, thereby confusing the $T_E X$ end of things when it is used as the right-hand side of an assignment to a \dimen or \count.

-Loading dynamic Lua libraries will fail if there are two Lua libraries loaded at the same time (which will typically happen on win32, because there is one Lua 5.2 inside LuaT_EX, and another will likely be linked to the dll file of the module itself).
+Loading dynamic Lua libraries will fail if there are two Lua libraries loaded at the same time (which will typically happen on win32, because there is one Lua 5.3 inside LuaT_EX, and another will likely be linked to the dll file of the module itself).

-LuaTEX is able to use the kpathsea library to find require()d modules.
-For this purpose, package.searchers[2] is replaced by a different loader function, that decides at runtime whether to use kpathsea or the built-in core Lua function.
+LuaT_EX is able to use the kpathsea library to find require()d modules.
+For this purpose, pack-age.searchers[2] is replaced by a different loader function, that decides at runtime whether to use kpathsea or the built-in core Lua function.
 It uses kpathsea when that is already initialized at that point in time, otherwise it reverts to using the normal package.path loader.

-Initialization of kpathsea can happen either implicitly (when LuaTEX starts up and the startup script has not set texconfig.kpse_init to false), or explicitly by calling the Lua function kpse.set program name().
+Initialization of kpathsea can happen either implicitly (when $LuaT_EX$ starts up and the startup script has not set texconfig.kpse_init to false), or explicitly by calling the Lua function kpse.set_program_name().